 By the time of Diocletian in the late 3rd century, it was already clear that Rome no longer occupied the position of the capital of the Roman Empire.
-During the period known as the tetrarchy, when you had four emperors ruling, none of them used Rome as their capital.
+During the period known as the tetrarchy, when four emperors ruled, none of them used Rome as their capital.
 Constantine’s father and Constantine himself ruled in Germany, on the Rhine frontier.
 The senior emperor in the West usually resided in Milan, in northern Italy.
 The senior emperor in the East was usually somewhere in Turkey; Diocletian’s capital was at Nicomedia.
 The junior emperor generally lived at Antioch in Syria.
 Major cities were chosen that were closer to frontiers and closer to the resources necessary to battle barbarians and suppress rebels.

 A New Rome in Byzantium

-Constantine therefore was, in many ways, responding along the lines of what other soldier-emperors had done.
+Constantine, therefore, in many ways, was responding along the lines of what other soldier-emperors had done.
 Constantine made a major difference here.
 He decided to establish a capital, “New Rome,” which would be Christian in nature from the start.
 There would be no pagan gods.
 He chose the city of Byzantium, where we get the word “Byzantine”—Byzantine civilization.

 Byzantium was an old Greek colony, established in the 7th century B.C.
 It occupies the European side of the Bosporus, the narrow strait that leads from the Sea of Marmara, which in ancient times they called the Propontis, into the Black Sea.
 It was a very important commercial center.
-As a city, it had never been more than 30,000–35,000 strong.
+As a city, it had never been more than 30,000 to 35,000 strong.
 Under Constantine, the city was vastly expanded.
 It eventually came to number perhaps a half-million—some would say a million—by A.D.
 500.

 Therefore, at the New Rome, there was a Senate house.
 Constantine handed out pensions, tax exemptions, and encouraged men to come and serve in the new Christian imperial Senate, whereas the old Roman pagan Senate Constantine could conveniently ignore.